Maximize Your Strength with Deadlifts

 How should I perform a deadlift?

-To perform a deadlift, stand with your feet hip-width apart, bend at the hips and knees to grip the barbell, and then lift the barbell by extending your hips and knees.
+To perform a deadlift, stand with your feet shoulder-width apart, bend at the hips and knees to grip the barbell, and then lift the barbell by extending your hips and knees together.
 Keep your back straight and chest up throughout the movement.
-Lower the barbell back to the ground with control.
+Lower the barbell back to the ground with control, reversing the hip hinge before bending your knees.

 Are deadlifts safe for everyone?